-The Alliance for Regenerative Medicine (ARM) today announced its annual Cell & Gene Therapy Investor Day will take place April 17, 2018 in New York City.
+The Alliance for Regenerative Medicine (ARM) today announced the initial slate of presenting companies at its annual Cell & Gene Therapy Investor Day, which will take place March 21, 2019 in New York City.
 This annual meeting provides institutional, strategic, and venture investors with unique insights into financing opportunities for cell and gene therapy-based treatments and tools.

 This year’s event will include clinical and commercial experts addressing the outlook for these products, and how this sector is impacting key therapeutic areas, including oncology, cardiovascular disease, ophthalmology, rare diseases, diabetes, wound healing, tissue repair, and neurodegenerative diseases.
 The program also includes talks by key opinion leaders in the industry, analysts closely following the sector, as well as presentations by more than 30 of the most promising companies in the field.